Search in Place features:

 - Allows highlight the criteria for searching in results;

-- Allows the searching in metadata and taxonomies associated to the post, page or custom post type;
+- Allows the searching in metadata, taxonomies, and author display name associated to the post, page or custom post type;

 - Allows to define additional post_types to be considered for searching;